jbg/terraform-provider-cmccloud/website/docs/r/firewall_direct.html.markdown

 # cmccloud\_firewall_direct

 Provides a CMC Cloud Firewall Direct resource.
 This can be used to create, modify, and delete Firewall Direct.
-This firewall will be used for networks in Direct
+This firewall will be used for networks in Server

 ## Example Create a Firewall Direct